unificate/journalpanel/panel/README.md

 ### Dashboard

 After logging in, the dashboard tab will display the Microservices that can be managed.
-Selecting a Microservice will display all tables that have been exposed, and selecting a table will display the contents of that table.add
+Selecting a Microservice will display all tables that have been exposed, and selecting a table will display the contents of that table.

-When viewing a table, clicking edit will bring up a 'New Change Request' form where the user can edit the existing values in the row and submit their changes.add
+When viewing a table, clicking edit will bring up a 'New Change Request' form where the user can edit the existing values in the row and submit their changes.

 ### Changes